calumk/editorjs-columns/README.md

 * [ ] Refactor code for legibility
 * [ ] Tests

-## ChangeLog
+## Changelog

-16/05/22 - Removed global tool varable.
+> 16/05/22 - Removed global tool varable.
 Switched to config variable for column tools (see Example)
+> 22/05/22 - EditorJs must now be passed as instance through tool to child, to avoid duplicate editorjs installs

 # Known Bugs